 WHAT WE DO

-A website project, Agent Orange Record was developed with funding from the Ford Foundation to provide an objective and comprehensive account of the toxic legacy of Agent Orange as it impacts Vietnam, Laos and Cambodia, the U.S. and other areas where Dioxin-contaminated herbicides were used, manufactured or stored.
+Agent Orange Record, our website project, was initially developed with funding from the Ford Foundation to provide an objective and comprehensive account of the toxic legacy of Agent Orange’s impacts in Vietnam, Laos, Cambodia, the U.S., and other areas where Dioxin-contaminated herbicides were used, manufactured, or stored.

-The Agent Orange Record’s mission is to provide accurate and unbiased information in order to inform the public policy community, academics, students, scientists, veterans, their spouses and children of veterans, as well as non-governmental organizations, foundations and the general public about the ongoing health and environmental impacts of Agent Orange and other Dioxin-contaminated herbicides.
+The Agent Orange Record’s mission is to provide accurate and unbiased information to inform the public policy community, academics,scientists, veterans and their families, the general public, and non-governmental organizations about the ongoing health and environmental impacts of Agent Orange and other Dioxin-contaminated herbicides.

-In addition to promoting greater understanding, Agent Orange Record aims to foster constructive dialogue on the impacts of these toxic herbicides and help find a solution to their on-going health and environmental effects from the U.S. war in Vietnam and other areas of the world.
-We thus encourage others to get involved actively in this issue and help organizations already working to address this issue.
+In addition to promoting greater understanding, Agent Orange Record aims to foster constructive dialogue about the impacts of these toxic herbicides and help find a solution to ongoing health and environmental effects resulting from the U.S. war in Vietnam (and other areas of the world).
+We encourage others to get involved and help organizations already working to address this issue.

 bottom of page